 - Failing to provide post-interview feedback.
 It might seem like a lot of work but we would like to know why we did not receive a follow-up interview.

 Companies in 2018 are now seeing that practices from 30 years ago will not work today.
-Some of the mistakes listed above could simply be corrected by updating policies and procedures.
+Updating policies and procedures could easily correct the mistakes listed above.
 Millennials, as stated before, are not like anything this business world has seen.
-We have different ideas and work in completely different ways.
+We have different ideas and work in entirely different ways.

 - Does that make us difficult to work with?
 Maybe!